matthewwicker/DeepMarketModels/README.md

 # Deep Market Models

-In this repository, we explore the use of univariate long short-term memory neural networks (LSTMs) in conjunction with different trading and hedging algorithms in order to maximize profits over a fixed short term period.
+In this repository, we explore the use of univariate long short-term memory neural networks (LSTMs) in conjunction with different trading and hedging algorithms in order to maximize profits over a fixed, short term period.
 We plan on comparing our algorithms to High Frequency Trading (HFT) algorithms.

 To this point, we have designed and trained a network architecture to predict the close price of different stocks.
 Some inital results look like we are fitting to the data well without over fitting: